-Something I’m focusing on more in my business lately is driving referrals from current and past clients to me.
+Something I’m focusing on more in my business lately is driving referrals from current and past clients.
 For the past year or so, I’ve been relying on organic referrals, essentially having friends, family, and customers refer me to other people because they enjoyed what I was able to accomplish for them, or knew someone that would benefit from working with me.

 I’m focusing on ramping that up by putting a plan in place to encourage them to do this more often.
 The waiting game isn’t where I want to be.
 Especially considering that referrals are where 90% of my business comes from.

 There are a few ways I’m working on doing this, ranging from calling out the idea directly to getting better at offering value to communities I’m a part of so I stay more top of mind.

 I Think Organic Referrals Can be Improved Upon